 For instance a woman might feel so afraid of abandonment that she keeps testing her relationship to see if her partner wants her, looking for signs of him leaving (surprised someone could possible want her).
 She may act possessive and clingy in order to keep him there, that it pushes him away.
 She may even accuse him of not loving her, when he doesn’t return her calls straight away, pushing him to end the relationship.
 In this case, intimacy and closeness is scary because it brings up fears of abandonment.

 It is the way that individuals keep pushing away their feelings, by protecting themselves from them, that creates disconnection in their relationships.
 Once you have access to your unconscious fears or underlying feelings, you can transform your relationship in order to have intimate connections.

 There are certain personality types that have each adopted certain ways to avoid feelings, while sabotaging intimacy.
-Our counsellor for relationships services has identified certain personality profiles that suffer with intimacy issues:
+Our relationship counselling services has identified certain personality profiles that suffer with intimacy issues:

 ‘The Pursuer’ – The pursuer seeks closeness and struggles when partners want space – (fear abandonment or rejection).

 ‘The Devaluer’ – Attacks or discards the relationship when feeling criticised – ( fear judgement).

 So, what happens for these three personality types when they become intimate, and how do they sabotage intimacy in relationships?